xmonader/info_foundation/docs/collaboration/bonus_token_pool.md

 * Bonus is collected by a point system,
     * Points are given on a quarterly basis
-* We call each point a BonusToken = ThreeFold Bonus Token
+* We call each point a BonusToken
 * Goal is to keep it very simple yet as fair as possible

 ## Why